Thursday, Oct. 28

 Professional level work from a sea of amateurs?
 Community editorial requires finesse, hard work, and a lot of respect for your submitters.
 The founders of Pictory and Longshot Magazine (formerly 48 HR) explain how to encourage high quality content from a staff of strangers.

-Laura Brunow Miner
+Laura Brunow Miner, Editor/designer/founder, Pictory

 Alexis Madrigal, Longshot Magazine